PostgresGUI/website/notes/privacy-policy.md

 ## Third-Party Services

-PostgresMac does not use any third-party services, including:
+PostgresGUI does not use any third-party services, including:

 - Analytics platforms (no Google Analytics, Mixpanel, etc.)
 - Crash reporting services